 - Identify yourself and your location.
-Give callback numbers (office or cell) where you can be reached most easily. - Summarize the nature of the problem or incident. - Give the location of the problem incident. - Request medical assistance, if needed (if not already requested through 911). - Describe the person(s) or suspect(s) involved: Provide a physical description (gender, ethnicity, age, height, weight, hair color and style, color of eyes, and clothing worn) and other known information (i.e., student, staff member, nonstudent, parent, other known or suspected gang affiliation, etc.). - Describe weapon(s) involved, if any: Type, location (on person, in vehicle, etc.), and manner used (actual use, threat, etc.). - Describe method of transportation used by person(s) or suspect(s) involved and last known direction of travel.
-Indicate motor vehicle, motorcycle, bicycle, bus, skateboard, skates, etc., (if motor vehicle, give color, year, make, model, and license plate number) and any other information (i.e., number of passengers in the vehicle). - Advise School Police Department if another law enforcement agency has also been contacted.
+Give callback numbers (office or cell) where you can be reached most easily. - Summarize the nature of the problem or incident. - Give the location of the problem incident. - Request medical assistance, if needed (if not already requested through 911). - Describe the person or suspect involved: Provide a physical description (gender, ethnicity, age, height, weight, hair color and style, color of eyes, and clothing worn) and other known information (i.e., student, staff member, nonstudent, parent, other known or suspected gang affiliation, etc.). - Describe weapon involved, if any: Type, location (on person, in vehicle, etc.), and manner used (actual use, threat, etc.). - Describe method of transportation used by person or suspect involved and last known direction of travel.
+Indicate motor vehicle, motorcycle, bicycle, bus, skateboard, skates, etc., (if motor vehicle, give color, year, make, model, and license plate number) and any other information (i.e., number of passengers in the vehicle). - Advise School Police if another law enforcement agency has also been contacted.